Pakistan Post Launches A Variety Of New Special Mail, Financial Services - UrduPoint

 According to Pakistan Post, the hallmarks of these premier postal services were cheaper rates, high efficiency and widest network etc.

-Pakistan Post having country wide network where others simply cannot reach provides efficient, cost effective, secures products & services to the people and organizations.
+Pakistan Post having country wide network where others simply cannot reach provides efficient, cost effective, secures products and services to the people and organizations.

 The postal service was also offering special package for bulk mailers for delivery of utility bills, mails, delivery of packages and parcels and urgent mail services.